SauceBucket/BeatmapSharing/README.md

 notes:

 the number used to sort/order beatmaps is the SET NUMBER. search by set number on mirror websites to find the correct map.

+problem numero uno with pulling filenames is optimization of simply pulling only the first integers until a space charater

+another issue is song directories that do not have set ids yet (i.e. your maps you made but not uploaded) mucking up the process.